 There are several ways of getting to France and by ferry is one.
 From England, several operators have regular services out of Dover arriving in the north-east of France.
 Plus, for those looking to explore further into the Mediterranean, then there are also regular ferries to Corsica from ports such as Nice, Toulon and Marseille.

-Eurolines have a strong, developed network and cover all major European capitals from Paris by coach.
-They also have an extensive national network within France, covering 224 French destinations, offering another alternative for getting around in France.
+Eurolines has a strong, developed network and cover all major European capitals from Paris by coach.
+This company also has an extensive national network within France, covering 224 French destinations, offering another alternative for getting around in France.

 To drive in France, you must be in possession of: A) your national driving license (if you're not an EU citizen, you must have your international driving license); B) a certificate of registration, which is called "la carte grise" in France, and C) a certificate of insurance .